ElnurBDa/linux-commands-course/markdown_files/practice.md

 # 1. Print only usernames from /etc/passwd using cut
 cut -d: -f1 /etc/passwd

-# 2. Find all lines containing "error" in /var/log/syslog
-sudo grep "error" /var/log/syslog

-# 3. Replace "failed" with "FAILED" in a test file using sed -i
+# 2. Replace "failed" with "FAILED" in a test file using sed -i
 echo "The operation failed" > test.txt
 sed -i 's/failed/FAILED/g' test.txt
 cat test.txt

-# 4. Print fields 1 and 7 of /etc/passwd with awk
+# 3. Print fields 1 and 7 of /etc/passwd with awk
 awk -F: '{print $1, $7}' /etc/passwd

-# 5. Convert a text file from one encoding to another using iconv
-echo "Test file" > test_utf8.txt
-iconv -f UTF-8 -t ISO-8859-1 test_utf8.txt > test_latin1.txt

-# 6. Parse JSON output from an API using jq (if available)
-curl -s https://api.github.com/users/torvalds | jq '.name, .public_repos'

-# 7. Combine grep, tr, and tee into one pipeline
+# 4. Combine grep, tr, and tee into one pipeline
 echo -e "info: This is information\nerror: This is an error\ninfo: More information" > logs.txt grep "info" logs.txt | tr '[:lower:]' '[:upper:]' | tee filtered_logs.txt
 ```